clover/codelab-remote-pay-cloud/README.md

 **Important:** Subsequent hot reloads will sever the connection between our POS and your Clover device.
 From now on, you will need to use the 'Connect' button to reconnect to your device following every page reload.

 **Note:** Did Cloud Pay Display not launch automatically?
-Ensure that your Clover device is [connected to the Internet](https://help.clover.com/troubleshoot/troubleshoot-your-wireless-network-internet-connection/), and check the browser's developer console for any error messages.
+Ensure that your Clover device is [connected to the Internet](https://help.clover.com/troubleshoot/troubleshoot-your-wireless-network-internet-connection/), and check the browser's developer console for error messages.
 If you are still unable to connect to your Clover device, please reference our [Clover Developer Community](https://community.clover.com/).

 ### Implement a CloverConnectorListener